maxxiimo/the-front-end-manifesto/chp7-susy.md

 ![][Susy Layout]

-Aside from the grid lines everything looks the same, accept now Susy is in control oof your grid system.
-In the Media Queries section of this chapter we will use Susy quite a bit, but first let's quickly learn how it works.
+Aside from the grid lines everything looks the same, accept now Susy is in control of your grid system.
+In the Media Queries section of this chapter we will use Susy quite a bit, but first let's quickly learn how Susy works.

 Susy in Action
 --------------